anya-barinshteyn/paleogeo/README.md

 Comma-separated values (CSV) files in the data.zip file are used by the ice_cores.ipynb python program for the research.
-These CSV files must be placed to the data/ directory at the same level with the ice_cores.py program.
+These CSV files must be placed to the data/ directory at the same level with the ice_cores.ipynb program.
 All the charts described below are printed on the same figure.

 The program consists of a number of functions: